 A non-U.S. citizen who has been given permission to make a permanent home (and work) in the United States.
-Permanent residents are given "green cards" (not really green) to prove their status.
-U.S. permanent residents may travel as much as they like, but their place of residence must remain in the United States and they must keep that residence on a permanent basis.
+Permanent residents are given "green cards" (also called Alien Registration Cards or ARCs or I-551s) to prove their status.
+U.S. permanent residents may travel outside the country as much as they like, but their place of residence must remain in the United States and they must keep that residence on a permanent basis.
 Otherwise, they'll be said to have abandoned their U.S. residence, and could lose their right to the green card.
-A permanent resident who leaves the United States and stays away for more than six months risks having the U.S. immigration officials believe that he or she has abandoned residence.
+Permanent residents who leave the United States and stays away for more than six months risks having the U.S. immigration officials believe that they abandoned residence.